Intermediaries, go-betweens, brokers, and middlemen:

 - Alignment with modern consumer expectations.
 59% of online shoppers do research at the manufacturer’s website before purchase.
 And around that number prefer to make the purchase at the manufacturer’s website.
 Consumers aren’t satisfied with hearsay about their purchases; they want information straight from the source.
 By going D2C, you deliver on those expectations.

-One benefit the D2C sales model offers is the ability to experiment with D2C distribution.
-Companies in total control of their supply chains, marketing, and customer experience need not rely on retail outlets as in times past.
+One benefit the direct to consumer business model offers is the ability to experiment with D2C distribution.
+Direct to consumer brands in total control of their supply chains, marketing, and customer experience need not rely on retail outlets as in times past.

 D2C distribution options include:

-- Direct sales online through an ecommerce website or digital marketplace.
+- Direct sales online through a website or online marketplace.
 This is the most common and cost effective D2C distribution strategy.
 And the one that most firmly leverages the benefits and agility of direct to consumer sales.

 - Partnerships with physical retailers.
 Traditional third-party retail need not be totally shunned.
 In August 2020, for example, Casper announced retail partnerships with Sam's Club, Ashley HomeStore, Denver Mattress, and Mathis Brothers.